 - hot cereal topped with nuts or fruit sprinkled with cinnamon, nutmeg, allspice, or cloves

 - half a whole-grain bagel topped with peanut butter and fresh fruit (banana or apple wedges) and low-fat milk

 - breakfast smoothie (low-fat milk or yogurt, fruit, and teaspoon of bran, whirled in a blender)

-- vegetable omelet with whole-wheat toast and orange juice
+- vegetable omelet with whole-wheat toast

-- bran muffin and yogurt with berries
+- bran muffin and berries

-- hummus on whole-wheat pita and milk
+- sliced cucumbers and hummus in a whole-wheat pita

-- low-fat cream cheese and fresh fruit, such as sliced strawberries, on whole-grain bread or a whole-grain bagel
+- low-fat cream cheese and fresh fruit, such as sliced strawberries, on whole-grain bread or half a whole-grain bagel

 - shredded cheese on a whole-wheat tortilla, folded in half and microwaved for 20 seconds and topped with salsa

 And don't forget how important your good example is.
 Let your kids see you making time to enjoy breakfast every day.
 Even if you just wash down some whole-wheat toast and a banana with a glass of juice or milk, you're showing how important it is to face the day only after refueling your brain and body with a healthy morning meal.